maim-lain/schooloflust/walkthrough.md

 ### Entrance:
 - (Received utility room key, teddy bear+, and 2x drinks)
-- Pretend to drink it -> Ask the two questions -> I'm not going down there!
+- Pretend to drink it -> Ask the two questions -> "I'm not going down there!"

 ---